 Responses

 Flight helps generate part of the response headers for you, but you hold most of the control over what you send back to the user.
-Sometimes you can access the Response
+Most of the time you'll access the response()

-Sending a Basic Response
+Sending a Response Body

-Flight uses ob_start() to buffer the output.
+to buffer the output.
 This means you can use echo

 or print